ornladios/ADIOS2/docs/user_guide/source/engines/bpfile.rst

 8. **FlushStepsCount**: user can select how often to produce the more expensive collective metadata file in terms of steps: default is 1.
 Increase to reduce adios2 collective operations footprint, with the trade-off of reducing checkpoint frequency.
 Buffer size will increase until first steps count if MaxBufferSize is not set.

+9. **SubStreams**: (MPI-only) user can select how many sub-streams ("M" sub-files) are produced during a run, ranges between 1 and the number of mpi processes (N), adios2 will internally aggregate data buffers (N-to-M) to output the required number of files.
+Use for performance tuning.

 ==================== ===================== =========================================================
  **Key**              **Value Format**      **Default** and Examples
 ==================== ===================== =========================================================